Improve sales performance or success in any endeavour with these self development strategies.

 People are often very sensitive about giving and receiving criticism.
 Getting the feedback you want and need may first involve convincing the giver that you won’t react emotionally.

 A supportive environment and objective, non-judgmental feedback are powerful allies in effecting positive personal change.

-There is no easy escape from the need to rely on other people for these things, so take Emerson’s advice, "Hitch your wagon to a star."
+There is no easy escape from the need to rely on other people, so include coaching and mentoring in your self development strategies.
+Take Emerson’s advice, "Hitch your wagon to a star."